 Big Mama is supposed to impart wisdom and yell at you when you aren’t home by the time the street lights come on, but for a little girl in Chicago, her grandmother would help end her life.
-In 2013, eight-year-old Gizzell “Gizzy” Ford’s tortured life ended when she was strangled to death.
+In 2013, eight-year-old Gizzell Ford lost her life after she was murdered by those who were supposed to protect her.

 “I hope that I don’t mess up today because I really want to be able to just sit down, watch T.V., talk and play with everybody,” she wrote in her diary.
 “I am going to be great all day.”
 Later in that entry, she said, “Not true.
 I failed.”